coniferousdyer/Botforces/README.md

 ```bash
 cp .env.template .env
 ```
 * Edit the created `.env` file and replace the `PASTE TOKEN HERE` with the token that you copied earlier.
-You can also set your preferred command prefix.
+You can also set your preferred command prefix (`-` by default).

 * Optionally, you can set up error logging with Sentry for the bot.
 All you need to do is copy the Sentry DSN from the Sentry website and paste it in the `SENTRY_DSN` variable in the `.env` file.
 Note, however, that this is not required for the bot to run.